Haitian conflict: Escalation

+President Jovenel Moïse‘s body in a van.

-After the assassination of Jovenel Moïse, on 7 July 2021, the G9 started to help the government in the manhunt against the 28 foreign perpetrators.
+After the assassination of President Moïse on 7 July 2021, the G9 helped the government in the manhunt against the 28 foreign perpetrators.
 After the assassination, Ariel Henry, who some believe to be linked to the killing, became acting prime minister of Haiti.
 This brought on a new wave of violence, as the gangs exploited the government's weakness.
-On 12 May 2021, during a clash with G-Pep, Chérizier was reported to be wounded.
-After the death of his suspected ally Moïse, G9 leader Jimmy Chérizier increasingly voiced political ambitions and began to openly oppose the Haitian government of Henry.
-On 17 October 2021, G9 forced President Henry to flee an official commemoration event, then began a month-long blockade of the country's largest oil terminal.
+After the death of his suspected ally Moïse, Chérizier increasingly voiced political ambitions and began to openly oppose the Haitian government of Henry.
+On 14 August, 2021, a magnitude 7.2 earthquake struck the Tiburon Peninsula of southern Haiti, killing at least 2,248 people and injuring more than 12,200.
+At least 137,500 buildings were damaged or destroyed.
+Following the earthquake, gangs had overtaken neighborhoods and villages in Haiti.
+"According to the National Human Rights Defense Network, there are more than 90 gangs in the country, likely with thousands of members and far more powerful than the police," Bloomberg reports.
+In mid-August, the gang announced a ceasefire to allow trucks to use the road to provide aid to southern communities.
+Several trucks were looted at gunpoint, despite the truce.
+On 19 August, two of Haiti's doctors, including one of the few orthopedic surgeons, were kidnapped.
+It is unclear whether gangs were responsible for these abductions; however kidnapping is a common gang practice.
+The kidnappers contacted the doctor's families, however the ransom demands are unknown.
+On 17 October, G9 forced Henry to flee an official commemoration event, then began a month-long blockade of the country's largest oil terminal.
 Though G9 initially declared that it would lift the blockade only if the government resigned, Henry refused to step down; instead, both sides eventually agreed to a secret deal, and G9 retreated from the oil terminal.
-In general, Henry held only limited power, and the U.S. diplomat Daniel Lewis Foote described the Haitian President as "kind of a clown.
-[The gangs] in several instances have made him pay them a bunch of money in order for him to attend an event or hold a ceremony — and then they won't let him do it".
+In general, Henry held only limited power, and U.S. diplomat Daniel Lewis Foote described Henry as "kind of a clown.
+[The gangs] in several instances have made him pay them a bunch of money in order for him to attend an event or hold a ceremony—and then they won't let him do it".
+On 1 January 2022, an armed group targeted Prime Minister Ariel Henry's visit to Gonaïves, resulting in one death and two injuries.
+On 6 January, two journalists were killed and their bodies burned during a gang attack in Port-au-Prince.